Medicare covers Durable Medical Equipment when a patient has a medical need and a doctor writes a prescription.

 Suppliers for DME Under Medicare Advantage

-With certain Medicare Advantage policies, a prior authorization may be needed before obtaining any DME.
-Keep in mind, these plans commonly have their own set of in-network vendors you will be required to use.
-It’s recommended to check with your insurance carrier prior to obtaining any home equipment.
+With specific Medicare Advantage policies, prior authorization requirements may exist before obtaining any DME.
+Keep in mind; these plans have in-network vendors you must use.
+Check with your insurance carrier before getting any home equipment.

 Medicare Special Requirements for Durable Medical Equipment

-Since some equipment is more expensive than others, it has special requirements.
+Since some equipment is more expensive than others, it has unique requirements.

-For example, in order to get a wheelchair, the doctor must specify that it’s extremely difficult for the patient to get around in their own home.
+For example, to get a wheelchair, the doctor must specify that it’s challenging for the patient to get around in their own home.

-Another special requirement is the patient must have issues with daily activities like bathing and/or getting dressed.
+Another unique requirement is the patient must have issues with daily activities like bathing and dressing.

 To get a power wheelchair, the doctor must specify on the prescription that the patient can’t safely use a manual wheelchair.